Banner Image

 Businesses act as “tax collectors” for the government, picking up the 5% tax from their customers and passing it on to the Federal Tax Authority (FTA).

 A VAT number, or Tax Registration Number (TRN), is the unique 15-digit code that proves a business is part of this official system.
-It’s more than just a tracking ID; it is a legal requirement for any business that wants to issue tax invoices or claim back the VAT they’ve paid on their own expenses.
+It’s required for businesses that wish to issue tax invoices or claim back the VAT they’ve paid on their own expenses.
+Understanding vat registration UAE fees is essential when considering the cost of hiring a professional for registration.”

 Without this number, a company cannot legally charge you tax, and you cannot claim any tax credits from transactions with them.